 How is end-to-end encryption different from encryption in transit?

-For a better understanding of what end-to-end encryption is, we must first understand what is not end-to-end encryption and how E2EE differs from encryption in transit.
+To better understand what end-to-end encryption is, we must first understand what is not end-to-end encryption and how E2EE differs from encryption in transit.

-- SMTP over TLS (STARTTLS) – Lets take the case of a Yahoo mail user that sends an email to a Gmail users.
+- SMTP over TLS (STARTTLS) – Let’s take the case of a Yahoo mail user that sends an email to a Gmail user.
 When you send an email with SMTP over TLS between these two mail services, the message between the two servers is encrypted.
-Consequently on a condition that the recipient server also supports SMTP over TLS (which Gmail does).
-Using STARTTLS is a good practice, however several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
-In our opinion STARTTLS is not good enough since both the sending and receiving server have access to the message content.
+Consequently, on the condition that the recipient server also supports SMTP over TLS (which Gmail does).
+Using STARTTLS is good practice, however several attempts are made to ‘portray’ this as the ultimate email security and privacy solution.
+In our opinion, STARTTLS is not good enough since both the sending and receiving servers have access to the message content.
 Moreover, not all receiving servers support STARTTLS.

 End-to-end encryption has existed for decades.
 So why isn’t it more common?
 There are a few reasons: